cleanlab/cleanlab/README.rst

 Collaboration
 ~~~~~~~~~~~~~

 Most of the algorithms, theory, and results of ``cleanlab`` remain unpublished.
 If you'd like to work together, please reach out.
-"Science and collaboration and like peas and carrots" - Forrest Gump.

 ``cleanlab`` on MNIST
 ---------------------